YYL7/ML/README.md

 # 8. Regression
 Regression is the process of predicting a target value for continuous data. discrete in classification.
 Minimizing the sum-of-squares error is used to find the best weights for the input features in a regression equation.

+# 9. K-Means
+K-Means is an algorithm that will find k clusters for a given dataset without labels.
+The number of clusters k is user defined.
+Each cluster is described by a single point known as the centroid.
+Centroid means it’s at the center of all the points in the cluster.